ACM Publications Policy on the Withdrawal, Correction, Retraction, and Removal of Works from ACM Publications and ACM DL

 - A court order has been issued to remove the Work from the ACM Digital Library

-If a Removal decision is made by the ACM Director of Publications, all versions of the Work shall be completely deleted from the publicly-accessible portions of the ACM Digital Library.† However, the citation page for the Work shall remain and a "Notice of Removal" shall be added to the Work citation page, including the title of the Work, named authors of the Work, original publication date, and reason(s) for the Removal decision.
+If a Removal decision is made by either the ACM Director of Publications or the Publications Board Committee on Ethics and Plagiarism Committee, all versions of the Work shall be completely deleted from the publicly-accessible portions of the ACM Digital Library.†* However, the citation page for the Work shall remain and a "Notice of Removal" shall be added to the Work citation page, including the title of the Work, named authors of the Work, original publication date, and reason(s) for the Removal decision.
 Metadata related to impact and use of the Work (e.g., counts of the number of downloads, number of citations) will not be displayed on the Digital Library entry for the retracted Work.
 Furthermore, the Work will not be used in any ACM-published count of author citations or publications.